 This is a recipe for unplanned bivies.
 If you don’t reach the goal by the turnaround time, go back anyway.
 Note: The descent often takes half as long as theascent but that depends on terrain.

 The more accessible the trailhead, the more crowded the trail.
 So finding solitude often means navigating remote, mazelike dirt roads.
-“For turn-by-turn directions to a trailhead, visit or call the local park or forest recreation managers,” says Diane Taliaferro, recreation manager at Santa Fe NF.
+“For turn-by-turn directions to a trailhead, visit or call the local park or forest recreation managers,” says Diane Taliaferro, recreation manager at Santa Fe National Forest.
 They’ll also provide info about 4WD tracks, washed-out roads, and theft-prone lots.

 Find rules for knives (plus stoves and fuel) at tsa.gov.